-On leave fall term.
+\On leave fall term.

-New York State College of Agriculture Two-Year Courses
+New York State College of Agriculture Two-Year and One-Year Courses

-The New York State College of Agriculture is maintained by the State as one of four state colleges or schools within Cornell University.
+The New York State College of Agriculture, a unit of the State University of New York, is maintained by the State as one of four state colleges or schools within Cornell University.
 It is equipped with a staff and facilities to teach resident students, to make investigations in all phases of agriculture and the underlying sciences, and to disseminate its teachings to the people of the State.
 The support of the State towards these ends is supplemented by substantial appropriations from the Federal Government, and by the land and other large facilities and services placed at the disposal of the College by Cornell University.